 Find Your Personal Photographic Style

+With always changing photography trends it’s fundamental to find your style.
 These are my tips to find your personal photographic style:

 Learn From Others But Don’t Copy

 Learning from other photographers without copying them is a tricky balance.

 Strive to be inspired by great photographers instead of copying from them.
 Copying can be considered fine in the beginning.
 You can copy when you’re learning the basics, but you have to develop your eye and become able to critique an image and take something away from it.

 For example, maybe you love the use of the rule of thirds in a photo, and without running out and copying the image directly, you try to apply the same technique to another subject.
 Study photographers that you love to train your eye.

 You have to apply the techniques you gain to your work.

 With your newfound awareness for that particular technique, be conscious of it during your next shoot.
 Learning the basic rules of composition is an excellent way to start.